Officials see extremist groups, disinformation in protests

 Hundreds have been arrested nationwide and cities braced for more protests.
 But booking information from the county jail in Minneapolis, for example, showed that out of 59 protest-related arrests, 47 people had a home address in Minnesota, with the majority coming from the Twin Cities.

-D.C.
-Mayor Muriel Bowser said the groups seemed, at the least, organized to destroy.

-“They had tools to break windows and tools or a strategy to distribute materials, among them,” she said.
-“The thing that we’re struck by is that it was an organized group that appeared more bent on destruction on then on protest.”

-Associated Press writers Kathleen Hennessey in Minneapolis; Michael Kunzelman in Silver Spring, Md.; Michael Biesecker in Reston, Va.; David Klepper in Providence, Rhode Island; and James LaPorta in Delray Beach, Fla., contributed to this report.
+Associated Press writers Kathleen Hennessey in Minneapolis; Michael Kunzelman in Silver Spring, Md.; Michael R. Sisak in New York; Michael Biesecker in Reston, Va.; David Klepper in Providence, Rhode Island; and James LaPorta in Delray Beach, Fla., contributed to this report.